 This is why…

-It is a good idea to get a Weimar in training from the time he or she is a puppy.
-Like with most dogs, this is when their personality and behavior is the best molded.
-If you wait to train, then you may have a more strong-willed dog than you like!
+Getting a Weimar in training from the time they are a puppy is a good idea.
+Like with most dogs, this is when their personality and behavior are the best molded.
+If you wait to train, you may have a more strong-willed dog than you like!

 Though this is a pretty robust dog, just like any other breed, your best chance at optimal health is to find your Weimaraner puppies from reputable breeders.
-Then you can be sure that the dog was bred to eliminate genetic disorders.
-If you get a Weimaraner rescue, the chance of health problems is going to be a bit higher.
+Then you can be sure the dog was bred to eliminate genetic disorders.
+If you get a Weimaraner rescue, the chance of health problems will be a bit higher.
 Here are some of the most common health problems you might encounter with a Weimaraner:

-- Von Willebrand’s Disease: this is a blood clotting disorder caused by a missing von Willebrand factor (VWF).
+- Von Willebrand’s Disease is a blood clotting disorder caused by a missing von Willebrand factor (VWF).
 Your dog will probably have to be on medication for this.
 You might not know the dog has this disease until he gets cut or injured.

-- Kidney Stones: due to high levels of uric acid, Weimaraners are predisposed to this as well as bladder problems.
-He or she may need surgery to fix it.
+- Kidney Stones: due to high uric acid levels, Weimaraners are predisposed to this and bladder problems.
+They may need surgery to fix it.

-- Autoimmune Disorders: There are many kinds of autoimmune disorders that can happen in any dog, but for Weimaraners, it’s often hypertrophic osteodystrophy, a condition of the bones.
+- Autoimmune Disorders: Many kinds of autoimmune disorders can happen in any dog, but for Weimaraners, it’s often hypertrophic osteodystrophy, a condition of the bones.

-There are a number of other diseases, disorders, or medical problems that your Weimaraner can encounter over the duration of his or her lifetime.
-This is just a short list of the main ones to look out for at the time of puppy shopping.
+There are several other diseases, disorders, or medical problems that your Weimaraner can encounter throughout their lifetime.
+This is just a short list of the main ones to look out for during puppy shopping.

 And while…